erencagliz/ProTrack/README.md

 ## Custom Role Management
 ProTrack features a custom role management system, allowing administrators to define roles and assign specific permissions to users.
 This flexible structure ensures secure and efficient access control tailored to organizational needs.

-## Contributing
-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request with detailed information about your changes.

-## License
-This project is licensed under the MIT License.

 ---

 For any questions or support, feel free to reach out to the development team.